By Darshan Kaur Jessop

 Service is very powerful but it doesn’t necessarily mean you have to go deep into the forests of some foreign land, or give your life up to a cause.
-Many people also feel called to serve within the realms of their normal everyday lives.
-Yogi Bhajan often spoke of the concept or tradition of seva, selfless service, as the way to integrate service into our daily lives.
+Many people feel called to serve within the realms of their normal everyday lives.
+Yogi Bhajan often spoke of the concept or tradition of seva, selfless service.

 "That’s what you are here for.
 You are here to serve, here to lift, here to grace, here to give hope and action, here to give the very deep love of your soul to all those who are in need."